 - more than two days late, Friday or later = No credit

-Calvary Prep Students are expected to be persons of moral integrity, modeled after the examples set by Jesus and the teachings of the Bible.
-Included in that assumption is the expectation that COS students maintain academic integrity at all times.
+Calvary Prep students are expected to be persons of moral integrity, modeled after the examples set by Jesus and the teachings of the Bible.
+Included in that assumption is the expectation that CPA students maintain academic integrity at all times.
 All assignments are assumed to be the student’s original work.
 Therefore, if the student utilizes any materials that are not his or her original thoughts, the student must properly cite the sources used.
 A student who fails to abide by these standards will be subject to the following actions:

 First offense – The student will receive a verbal warning from the teacher.
 The student will not receive credit for the plagiarized assignment.
 The student will be given the opportunity to complete the assignment again but for a possible 50% of the original points.
 The teacher will notify the parent/guardian of the plagiarism activity.